 Early History of the Auldeham family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldeham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Auldeham research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldeham History in all our PDF Extended History products and printed products wherever possible.

 Auldeham Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Auldeham has been recorded under many different variations, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Auldeham has been recorded under many different variations, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.